informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 1. Hermes is still at an early stage of implementation, so these use-cases are not set in stone.

-2. Some concrete use-cases are starting to emerge ([#628][628]), which we either do not cover altogether, or cover poorly (e.g., because of inconsistent UX), thus informing this proposal.
+2. Some concrete use-cases are starting to emerge ([#628][628]), which Hermes v0.1.0 either does not cover altogether, or covers poorly (e.g., because of inconsistent UX), thus informing this proposal.

 3. Hermes is one of _three_ relayer binaries that are being developed roughly in parallel.
 The other two are being developed in Go and Typescript,